-Welcome to Beyond Brain Injury – the podcast by survivors, for survivors about survivors.
+Welcome to the podcast by survivors, for survivors about survivors.

 Largely invisible, isolated and stigmatized, this community is also where the most incredible comeback stories of resilience, recovery and reinvention live.
-Beyond Brain Injury sheds light on this community’s silent determination to survive with compassion (and a little irreverence).
+We shed light on this community’s silent determination to survive with compassion (and a little irreverence).